Follow Through on Financial Goals

 Have you cut an expense like TV Service lately but have yet to employ the money elsewhere?

 If you are a regular DFA reader then you know that my wife & I canceled our satellite TV last month.
 In short, we watch less TV, have an indoor HDTV digital antenna for local stations, & subscribe to Netflix.
 The combined effort is saving us $76 every month.
-Before reading Jeff’s article I had forgotten about the extra money and was just letting it pour into my checking account unaccounted for, but have since added this amount to my ING Direct Automatic Savings Plan (ASP).
+Before reading Jeff’s article I had forgotten about the extra money and was just letting it pour into my checking account unaccounted for, but have since added this amount to my Capital One 360 Automatic Savings Plan (ASP).

 Are you making shoe money but not really saving it?